dejailson/NLMeasurer-Anthropometry/README.md

 > To be defined

 ## Contributing
->Comparing Human Pose Estimation Models for Assessing Upper Limb Range of Motion is an open-source project.
-If there is a bug, or other improvement you would like to report or request, we encourage you to contribute.
+>If there is a bug, or other improvement you would like to report or request, we encourage you to contribute.

 >Please, feel free to contact us for any questions: [![Gmail Badge](https://img.shields.io/badge/-ariel.teles@ifma.edu.br-c14438?style=flat-square&logo=Gmail&logoColor=white&link=mailto:ariel.teles@ifma.edu.br)](mailto:ariel.teles@ifma.edu.br)